Denis Capel-Dunn

-Denis Cuthbert Capel-Dunn (1903 – 4 July 1945) was a British lawyer and military bureaucrat immortalised by Anthony Powell in many aspects of the character of Kenneth Widmerpool, the anti-hero of Powell's A Dance to the Music of Time sequence of novels.
+Denis Cuthbert Capel-Dunn OBE (1903 – 4 July 1945) was a British lawyer and military bureaucrat immortalised by Anthony Powell in many aspects of the character of Kenneth Widmerpool, the anti-hero of Powell's A Dance to the Music of Time sequence of novels.
 Capel-Dunn served as secretary to the Joint Intelligence Committee (JIC) between 1943 and 1945.

 Career

 The son of a consular clerk in Leipzig, where he was born, Capel-Dunn attended Beaumont College, a Jesuit public school in Old Windsor, until 1921, and thereafter Trinity College, Cambridge.
 He was private secretary to Lord Lloyd, then spent three years in Persia and was at HM Legation in Havana before being called to the Bar.
 He became Secretary to the Air Transport Authority and worked on the inquiry into the loss of HMS Thetis.

 He was commissioned into the Essex Regiment as a Territorial Army (United Kingdom) officer.
 In 1940 he joined the offices of the War Cabinet and Ministry of Defence.
 He became assistant secretary and then secretary of the Joint Intelligence Committee and finally head of the Joint Staff Secretariat.
 In this capacity he attended the conferences at Moscow and Yalta.
 He rose rapidly during the Second World War to the rank of Lt.
 Colonel in the Intelligence Corps.
 He was awarded an OBE in 1944.

 Powell served under him whilst on attachment to the Cabinet Office for nine weeks in 1943.
 When Powell, an acting major, asked to be retained in his post for a further fortnight in order that his rank might become substantive, Capel-Dunn dismissed the request on the grounds that "My nerves wouldn't stand it".

 Noel Annan recorded Capel-Dunn's role in the JIC, noting that "as the youngest of the JIC members, and a civilian, it took [its chairman, Bill] Cavendish-Bentinck time and patience to galvanise his colleagues, and only when Churchill spoke could he at last set up a secretariat under an elusive, secretive barrister, Denis Capel-Dunn, and impose some sort of discipline upon them.".
 Capel-Dunn was to remain secretary of the JIC until the end of hostilities, after which he presided over a post-war review of intelligence published for classified circulation under his name in 1945.